Risingson/eveeyedocs/docs/sharing/signatures.md

 If you are not syncing your location sigs get added to the system you are showing info on.

 ## SIG tab
-Pasting sigs will open the SIG info tab.
+Pasting sigs will open the SIG info tab of solarsystem info pane.
 In that tab signatures and wormhole connection data get shown.
 In browser version you can drag wormhole signatures onto wormhole connections to merge the signature ID.

+Using the Anomaly, Signatures

 You can delete a signature by clicking the X top right of it and confirm.